Recipes from Italy

 authentic caponata recipe step 5

-When golden brown, drain with a skimmer and place on a tray lined with absorbent paper to remove excess oil, then set aside.
+Remove them with a slotted spoon and place them on a tray lined with paper towels to drain the excess oil.
+Set aside.

 authentic caponata recipe step 6